-It becomes important to prepare a budgeted income statement for a business, in order, to measure the effectiveness of the financial planning process.
+It becomes important to prepare a budgeted income statement for a business in order to measure the effectiveness of the financial planning process.
 Companies also prepare a budgeted balance sheet along with the income statement to understand the plans that are financially feasible.
 Moreover, some companies also make more than one projection on the basis of different scenarios.
-This helps them to understand possible outcomes, and thus, make decisions accordingly.
+This helps them to understand possible outcomes and thus, make decisions accordingly.

 Management use budgeted income statement report to evaluate the performance of the departments and the company as a whole.
 The company usually sets budget and performance goals at the start of the year.
 These goals are based on past performance and growth expectations.

 As said above, the budgeted income statement is just an estimate from the company.
-On the other hand, real income statement represents the actual numbers that a company report at the end of the reporting period.
+On the other hand, the real income statement represents the actual numbers that a company report at the end of the reporting period.

-The difference between the actual and budgeted income statement is known as a variance.
+The difference between the actual and budgeted income statement is known as variance.
 Budget variance is known to be favorable when the actual revenue is higher than the estimate.
 On the other hand, the budget variance would be negative (or unfavorable) when the actual revenue is lower than the estimate.
 In the report, managers often place “U” next to the unfavorable variance for the line item and “F” for the favorable variance.
 This helps to identify the areas that need improvement easily.